dominicsayers/foreplay/README.md

   keyfile:      # or a file containing a private key that allows the named user access to the server
   key:          # ...or a private key that allows the named user access to the server
   path:         # absolute path to deploy the app on each server. %s will substitute to the app name
+  config:       # Configuration parameters to change the behaviour of Foreplay
   database:     # the database.yml elements to write to the config folder
   env:          # contents of the .env file
     key: value  # will go into the .env file as key=value